OfficeDev/office-scripts-docs/docs/tutorials/excel-read-tutorial.md

 ---
-title: Read workbook data with Office Scripts in Excel on the web
+title: Read workbook data with Office Scripts in Excel
-description: An Office Scripts tutorial about reading data from workbooks and evaluating that data in the script. ms.date: 01/06/2021 ms.localizationpriority: high
+description: An Office Scripts tutorial about reading data from workbooks and evaluating that data in the script. ms.date: 10/01/2022 ms.localizationpriority: high
 ---

-# Read workbook data with Office Scripts in Excel on the web
+# Read workbook data with Office Scripts in Excel

-This tutorial teaches you how to read data from a workbook with an Office Script for Excel on the web.
+This tutorial teaches you how to read data from a workbook with an Office Script for Excel.
 You'll be writing a new script that formats a bank statement and normalizes the data in that statement.
 As part of that data clean-up, your script will read values from the transaction cells, apply a simple formula to each value, and write the resulting answer to the workbook.
 Reading data from the workbook lets you automate some of your decision making processes in the script.

 > [!TIP]
-> If you are new to Office Scripts, we recommend starting with the [Record, edit, and create Office Scripts in Excel on the web](excel-tutorial.md) tutorial.
+> If you are new to Office Scripts, we recommend starting with the [Record, edit, and create Office Scripts in Excel](excel-tutorial.md) tutorial.
 [Office Scripts use TypeScript](../overview/code-editor-environment.md) and this tutorial is intended for people with beginner to intermediate-level knowledge of JavaScript or TypeScript.
 If you're new to JavaScript, we recommend starting with the [Mozilla JavaScript tutorial](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Introduction).

 ## Prerequisites